madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 Clients are onboard with this new way of working.
 But is the team?
 Do they really have the freedom to do all they need to self-organise?
 Do they feel trusted?

-We have a [handbook](https://github.com/madetech/handbook) that the entire world can see - that the entire world can see, and allows us to keep our processes repeatable and transparent.
+We have a [handbook](https://github.com/madetech/handbook) that the entire world can see, and allows us to keep our processes repeatable and transparent.

 The handbook outlines how the business expects individuals to organise things like holidays and remote work (to be discussed later on in more detail) so that the team can effectively shape their workload.